grapl-security/grapl/README.md

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_7CBC3A8B36A73886DC59F4792258C821D6717C3DB02DA354DE68418C9DCF5C29_1553037156946_file.png)

-There is no public UI for the engagements yet but I hope to build one soon - a live updating view of the engagement graph as you interact with it in the notebook.
+Grapl provides a live updating view of the engagement graph as you interact with it in the notebook, currently in alpha.

 ![](https://raw.githubusercontent.com/insanitybit/grapl/master/images/engagement.gif)